 Here are some common questions and answers.

-The data is stored in an on-board database so you can check various graphs about the past, up to the last few years.
-Pretty neat if you're trying to see long term trends.
+The data is stored in an on-board database so you can check various graphs about the past, going back many years.
+This is most useful if you're trying to spot long term trends.

-It also constantly compares these measurements against various thresholds and will then alert you, via several means, that something has breached a threshold.
+The sensors also constantly compare the measurements against various thresholds and will then alert you if something is out of line.

 The headquarter module (HQ) is the heart of the system and should be installed in a central area of the boat.
 This could be at the chart table on a sailing boat or on or behind the dashboard of a motor cruiser.

-It communicates to the individual modules via a 2.4GHz wireless link, which is the same frequency band as your household WiFi or WLAN.
+It communicates to the individual modules via a 2.4GHz wireless link, which is the same frequency band as your WiFi or WLAN network (but without interfering with them).

-The modules send their sensor data data to the HQ.
-That can be voltages, currents, power and energy, equipment temperatures, atmospheric temperature, pressure and humidity, as well as the state of its hardware components, such as a relay being closed.
+The modules send their sensor data to the HQ.
+Those can be voltages, currents, power and energy, equipment temperatures, atmospheric temperature, pressure and humidity, presence of water or people, as well as the state of its hardware components, such as a relay being closed.

 The HQ in turn can control the modules, e.g. remotely disconnect a battery from the bus if the battery voltage is too low.

 All this functionality can be accessed from anywhere on the boat via a web browser, even by multiple devices simultaneously.
 If your boat has Internet and you can access it from land, the same level of control is possible via an encrypted connection.

-The plastic enclosures can be mounted in a dashboard or behind a bulkhead using small screws or bolts and nuts.
+The plastic enclosures can be mounted on a dashboard or behind a bulkhead using small screws or bolts and nuts.
 These are not provided in the package as every installation is slightly different and would need different types or lengths of screws.